Initiative for a national robotics movement

 Under the name Holland Robotics, science and industry will from now on present a united front, both nationally and internationally.
 "Everyone retains their own identity, but also forms part of a national robotics platform", according to Endhoven.
 "We want to include all parties and initiatives in this process.
 By joining forces and supporting each other, participants can present a strong profile in the Netherlands and in other countries.
 It is important that we inform and facilitate each other and follow the Smart Industry road map, in conjunction with IT and education."
 Holland Robotics will also pave the way towards an official research consortium for scientists and industry.
 Endhoven: "This will create multi-annual research programmes in areas of application that are important to the high-tech industry.
 By combining science and industry, we can achieve successful innovations that will result in more international business."

-Would you like to know more or do you want to participate in Holland Robotics?
+Would you like to know more or do you want to join Holland Robotics?